-Stamford, Danbury, Bridgeport, Shelton and all of Connecticut
+Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

 Emergency rooms can be very stressful places for both patients and healthcare providers.
 There may be a high volume of patients, many of whom may be critically ill or seriously injured.
 But no matter how busy or how urgent the patients’ needs, healthcare professionals must provide appropriate care to all patients.
 Sometimes errors happen in emergency rooms, which can lead to patients being injured or even killed as a result.

-If you or someone you love suffered injuries due to mistakes by emergency room physicians or other hospital staff, the Connecticut medical malpractice lawyers at Berkowitz and Hanna LLC can help.
+If you or someone you love suffered injuries due to mistakes by emergency room physicians or other hospital staff, the Connecticut medical malpractice lawyers at Berkowitz Hanna can help.
 Our lawyers represent individuals and family members who have suffered serious injuries due to hospital mistakes, including those made in the emergency room.

 Facts on Emergency Room Errors